terencehonles/mailman/src/mailman/rules/docs/approved.rst

     --AAA--
     <BLANKLINE>

-This is true even if the rule does not match.
+This is true even if the rule does not match (i.e. the incorrect password was given).
 ::

     >>> msg = message_from_string("""\